Replacements, refunds and credit notes

-If you are entitled to a refund it is worthwhile noting that the retailer or supplier of services can give a refund in cash, cheque or a refund to a credit card account.
-The retailer could also issue a credit note.
-The differences between refunds and credit notes are explained below.
+If you are entitled to a refund it is worthwhile noting that the retailer or supplier of services can give a refund in cash, cheque or to a credit card account.
+If you are returning goods that are faulty you do not have to accept a credit note or a voucher.
+The differences between refunds, credit notes and vouchers are explained below.

 Each consumer case is different and there are few hard and fast rules so